emilylubkert/React-Tic-Tac-Toe/README.md

 ## Description
 This is a simple tic tac toe game built with React using Create React App.
 A message shows whose turn it is, and users can click their chosen square to mark X or O when it's their turn.
+A GitHub pages example was added to practice CI/CD.

 ## How to Run
 You can play the game at https://emilylubkert.github.io/React-Tic-Tac-Toe/ .